Troubleshooting High Availability

 Troubleshooting XMLRPC

-If an XMLRPC synchronization attempt fails, a notice is generated in the GUI to bring attention to it, as seen in XMLRPC Sync Failure Notice.
-The notice typically contains some information about why it failed that points to a fix, but if that is not enough, check the other items in this section.
+If an XMLRPC synchronization attempt fails, the pfSense software generates a notice to bring attention to the failure, as seen in XMLRPC Sync Failure Notice.
+The notice typically contains information about why the request failed which points to a fix, but if that is not enough, check the other items in this section.

 ../../_images/ha-xmlrpc-fail-notice.png